 Key takeaways:

 - Hydrangeas flower more and for longer when planted in an area of morning sun followed by afternoon shade.
-Morning sun provides the hydrangea with energy to stimulate flowering and afternoon shade protects the sensitive flowers and leaves from heat stress so that the flowers last longer.
+Morning sun provides the hydrangea with energy to stimulate flowering, and afternoon shade protects the sensitive flowers and leaves from heat stress so that the flowers last longer.

-- Hydrangeas require the soil to be consistently moist, particularly in Spring for the emerging flowers to develop.
+- Hydrangeas require the soil to be consistently moist, particularly in Spring, for the emerging flowers to develop.
 Water as often as required to ensure the soil is moist and add a layer of mulch at the of Spring to help to conserve moisture and create the optimal conditions for hydrangeas to flower.

-- Avoid pruning your hydrangea too often as hydrangeas flower on last years growth.
-If you prune the hydrangea back too hard you can remove the growth from which the flower buds develop the following year and prevent the hydrangea from flowering.
+- Avoid pruning your hydrangea too often, as hydrangeas flower on last year’s growth.
+If you prune the hydrangea back too hard, you can remove the growth from which the flower buds develop the following year and prevent the hydrangea from flowering.

 - Plant hydrangeas in soil amended with compost to create the moist soil conditions that hydrangeas require for flowering.
 Plant the hydrangea in an area with shelter to protect the developing flower buds from wind and frost damage.
-Avoid pruning hydrangeas every year as they flower on old wood rather then new growth.
+Avoid pruning hydrangeas every year as they flower on old wood rather than new growth.